NatalieKilhamn/3d6constitution/docs/corpus/12_magic.md

 Speculative: the option to learn a spell from the object of study may be unavailable, for example when studying a spellbook all of whose spells you know, or studying a magic artifact whose ability cannot realistically be made into a spell.
 It seems to me that in the first case you have nothing to learn and further study gives no gains; in the second case you can still use it to further your own spell research.
 </details><br/>

-12.10.3 A character can only learn a new spell from the study of the same source of knowledge once per level.
+12.10.3 A character can only learn a new spell from the study of the same source of knowledge once on each level.

 12.11 After gaining a level, a character can expand their own understanding of magic even without an external source of magic knowledge: they gain an extra opportunity for spell research within the fields of their magic initiations.